HEALTH Lab | Competence Centre for Medical and Health Psychology

 Fields of activity at a glance

-• Research focus on rare and chronic diseases as well as special populations such as rainbow families
+- Research focus on rare and chronic diseases and special populations such as rainbow families

 Medical psychology: Rare and chronic diseases are often accompanied not only by physical but also by a wide range of psychosocial effects.
 Medical and clinical research is working hard to make the lives of people with rare and chronic diseases easier in the future.
 But what about now?
 What can make it easier to deal with such a disease now?
 The main aim of the research area is to investigate stressful factors as well as helpful aspects of dealing with the disease.
-Depending on the illness under investigation, the relationship between the state of health, quality of life, burdens and resources of those affected and their relatives is analysed.
-At the same time, several quality of life measurement instruments that are already established in English are being translated into German and validated.
+Depending on the illness in question, the relationship between the state of health, quality of life, burdens and resources of those affected and their relatives will be analysed.
+At the same time, several quality of life measurement instruments for EB that are already established in English are being translated into German and validated.

 Health psychology: Health psychology is concerned with the psychological and social factors that influence health and illness.
 A central area of research is the promotion and maintenance of health and the prevention of illness.
 Various populations are studied, including healthy people and specific groups such as rainbow families.
 The main aim of the research area is to identify the determinants of health and well-being and to develop effective strategies for health promotion.
 Factors such as stress management, health behaviour, social support and life satisfaction are investigated.
 Research will be conducted into how these factors influence quality of life and general well-being and what measures can be taken to promote positive health behaviours and minimise negative influences.
 In addition, interventional approaches are developed and evaluated to strengthen health literacy and promote mental well-being.
 These measures are developed and integrated on an interdisciplinary basis to ensure comprehensive and sustainable health strategies.